-Maximum number of awards BJA expects to make up to 20 awards
+Maximum number of awards BJA expects to make 150

-Estimated maximum dollar amount for each award up to \$500,000 each for Purpose Area 1, training, and up to \$750,000 each for Purpose Area 2, threat assessment and/or intervention teams
+Estimated maximum dollar amount for each award:

-Total amount anticipated to be awarded under solicitation up to \$10,000,000

-Period of performance start date October 1, 2020

-Period of performance duration 36 months
+Category 1: 5 awards of up to \$2,000,000 each Category 2: 5 awards of up to \$2,000,000 each Category 3: 70 awards up to \$750,000 each Category 4: 70 awards up to \$750,000 each Total amount anticipated to be awarded under this solicitation up to \$71,500,000 Period of performance start date October 1, 2020 Period of performance duration 36 months

+PIA may in cortain cases, provide add

 BJA may, in certain cases, provide additional funding in future years to awards made under this solicitation, through continuation awards.
-OJP will consider, among other factors, OJP's strategic priorities, a recipient's overall management of the award, and progress of award-funded work, when making continuation-award decisions.
+OJP will consider, among other factors, OJP's strategic (programmatic and policy) priorities, a recipient's overall management of the award, and progress of award-funded work, when making continuation award decisions.

-Under this solicitation, only one application by any particular applicant entity will be considered.
+Under this solicitation, only one application by any particular applicant entity will be considered for each category.
 An entity may, however, be proposed as a subrecipient (subgrantee) in more than one application.